XcalableMP/manual/en/reduction.rst

 You can set the range of the node set by using the on clause.
 In the below example,
-only the values of the last two nodes in four nodes are target to reduction operation.
+only the values of the last two nodes in four nodes are targets to reduction operation.

 * XMP/C program